Are Ventless Fireplaces Legal in California? [ 2024 Approved Fireplaces]

 Can Ventless Fireplaces Be Converted to Vented?

-Converting a vent-free fireplace to a vented fireplace would require significant modifications to the unit, including adding a chimney or venting system, which could be more practical and safe.
+Converting a vent-free fireplace to a vented fireplace would require significant modifications to the unit, including adding a chimney or venting system, which could be more practical and safer.
 Vent-free fireplaces are designed to operate without a chimney or venting system because they are designed to burn fuel more completely and efficiently, resulting in fewer harmful byproducts and emissions.

 Can You Build a House With A Fireplace in California?